SAP/fosstars-rating-core/docs/oss/security/apache/gobblin.md

 This sub-score is based on 4 features:

 1. A set of package managers: **GRADLE**
-1. A set of programming languages: **JAVA, RUBY, PYTHON, JAVASCRIPT, OTHER**
+1. A set of programming languages: **CPP, JAVA, PYTHON, JAVASCRIPT, OTHER**
 1. Does it use Dependabot? **No**
 1. Does it use GitHub as the main development platform? **Yes**